Public Records & Services in Madison

 Economy & Demographics

 Madison's economy is largely driven by its agricultural industry, with many local businesses supporting the region's farming community.
 The city is home to several agricultural cooperatives, equipment dealerships, and processing facilities.
-Madison also has a growing tourism sector, leveraging its scenic natural surroundings and historic downtown area to attract visitors to the region.
+Madison also has a growing tourism sector, using its scenic natural surroundings and historic downtown area to attract visitors to the region.

 Elections & Voter Records